 The Library & Archive is open to the public every Thursday, 10:00-17:00, or on other days by appointment.
 If you can, please let us know before you visit by contacting us, so we can provide the best assistance possible.

 Unfortunately, our office is on the third floor of a building with no lift.
-If you would like to view material from the Library & Archive but cannot access our office, please get in touch so we can arrange something.
+If you would like to view material from the Library & Archive but cannot access our office, please get in touch so that we can make appropriate arrangements.